metomi/rose/sphinx/glossary.rst

       In a :term:`cycling suite <cycling>` an inter-cycle dependency is a :term:`dependency` between two tasks in different cycles.

-      For example the in the following suite the task ``bar`` is dependent on its previous occurrence:
+      For example in the following suite the task ``bar`` is dependent on its previous occurrence:

       .. code-block:: cylc